Geodan/i3dm.export/README.md

 - The values for the boundingbox (xmin, ymin, xmax, ymax) are increased by 10%;

 - The height values (zmin, zmax) are increased by the value of setting 'boundingvolume_heights' (default 0,10).

+Note: Positions outside xmin, ymin, xmax, ymax -180, -90, 180, 90 in wgs84 are not supported.

 ## Scale non uniform